Sarah Owen: Parliamentary career

 In the 2019 general election, Owen was chosen by a panel drawn from Labour's National Executive Committee as the party's candidate for Luton North, rather than by the local membership, causing protests from some of them who felt that GMB had forced the candidate on them.
 Owen was elected with a vote tally of 23,496, which was a majority of 9,247 votes over the Conservative Party candidate.

 On her election, Owen was appointed the Parliamentary Private Secretary to the Shadow Secretary of State for Foreign and Commonwealth Affairs Lisa Nandy.

-On 15 October 2020, Owen resigned as her position as PPS to vote against the proposed Covert Human Intelligence Sources (Criminal Conduct) Bill, disagreeing with the Labour Whip to abstain.
+On 15 October 2020, Owen resigned her position as PPS to vote against the proposed Covert Human Intelligence Sources (Criminal Conduct) Bill, disagreeing with the Labour Whip to abstain.

 On 14 April 2021, Owen announced that she was named Parliamentary Private Secretary to Rachel Reeves and was also appointed a whip.

 In December 2021, she was appointed Shadow Minister for Homelessness, Rough Sleeping and Faith.
 On 28 October 2022, she was appointed Shadow Minister for Local Government, replacing Mike Amesbury who resigned from his post earlier in the year.
 Her previous portfolio of Faith was retained, and was replaced as Shadow Minister for Homelessness and Rough Sleeping by Paula Barker.

 In 2022, she criticised Tory MP Mark Francois for using a "crass racial slur" in the House of Commons, after he had made a speech referring to "Japs".

-Electoral performance
+At the 2024 general election, Owen was re-elected to Parliament as MP for Luton North with a decreased vote share of 37.9% and a decreased majority of 7,510.

+On 11 September 2024, Owen was elected as Chair of the Women and Equalities Committee.

+Campaigns

+Miscarriage bereavement leave

+Owen has spoken about her experiences of miscarrying at work, and campaigned for bereavement leave to be extended to women and their partners who experience the loss of a child before 24 weeks of pregnancy.

+In March 2025, the Women and Equalities Committee proposed an amendment to the Employment Rights Bill that would extend this right.
+The Government accepted the principle of bereavement leave for pregnancy loss and committed to introducing the change during the Bill’s progress in the House of Lords.

+Fireworks

+Owen has brought forward Private Member's Bills on tightening fireworks laws in 2022 and 2025.
+Her Bill in 2022 called for stricter enforcement and penalties for firework-related offences, while the 2025 Fireworks Bill called for limits to the noise level and category of fireworks that could be sold to the general public.

+International affairs

+Owen is co-Chair of Labour Friends of Palestine and the Middle East.
+In November 2023, she resigned from the front bench in support of calls for a ceasefire in Gaza.